Isabella I of Jerusalem: Queen

 King Aimery declined to unite the governments of Cyprus and Jerusalem and was slow to make any significant changes to Isabella's advisors.
-All surviving charters issued by Aimery make reference to Isabella; three of them were jointly issued, the other three with the queen's consent.
+All surviving charters issued by Aimery refer to Isabella; three of them were jointly issued, the other three with Isabella's consent.
 Isabella is not known to have issued any charter on her own; it is thus not known how she titled herself, and no seal of hers survives either.
 She and Aimery sponsored the Livre au roi, a law book specifying the obligations of the king and queen and regulating the succession to the throne.
 The Livre au Roi presents king and queen side by side in enacting the law, placing them on equal footing; this suggests that Isabella had a larger political role in Jerusalem under Aimery, and that by the early thirteenth century the queen regnant was expected to rule in a closer partnership with her husband.

 Queen Isabella and King Aimery had a son, Amalric, and two daughters, Sibylla and Melisende.
 Isabella's three older daughters were betrothed to the three sons Aimery had from his first marriage.
 Amalric stood to succeed Isabella on the throne of Jerusalem, but he died on 2 February 1205.
-Aimery died on 1 April after eating too much fish, and the throne of Cyprus passed to his son, Hugh I. Isabella took up the government of her kingdom and became sole ruler.
+Aimery died on 1 April after eating too much fish, and the throne of Cyprus passed to his son, Hugh I. Isabella took up the government of her kingdom, becoming its sole ruler.
 With the assent of the High Court, she named her half-brother John her bailli.
 A few months after Aimery's death–in mid-1205–Isabella herself died.
 She was survived by five children, all daughters-Maria of Montferrat, Alice and Philippa of Champagne, and Sibylla and Melisende of Lusignan–and was succeeded by the eldest, Maria.
 Maria was then aged about 13 and John of Ibelin became her regent; Isabella may have nominated him on her deathbed.